Tax Updates 2014

 Business Tax Extenders

 - Tax Credit for increasing research activities - Businesses that incur expenditures for developing, designing, or improving a product, process, formula, technique, invention or software, you may be eligible for a dollar-for-dollar reduction in tax.
-Generally the credit is equal to 20% of the amount by which a business’s qualified research expenses for a taxable year exceed its base amount for that year.
+Generally, the credit is equal to 20% of the amount by which a business’s qualified research expenses for a taxable year exceed its base amount for that year.

 - Work Opportunity Tax Credit (WOTC) - Employers may claim a tax credit for hiring certain targeted workers, including veterans.
 The credit could be as high as $6,000 per qualified employee (higher for some veterans).

-- New Market Tax Credit – The credit provides taxpayers with 7 years of Federal tax credits for making investments in businesses located in Low Income Communities.
+- New Market Tax Credit – The credit provides taxpayers with 7 years of Federal tax credits for making investments in businesses located in Low-Income Communities.

 - Bonus Depreciation - accelerated depreciation of certain business property – Businesses that invest in new equipment would qualify for the 50% bonus first-year depreciation allowance.
 There was no limit on the total amount of bonus depreciation that may be claimed.
 In addition to the bonus depreciation, regular depreciation using the MACRS rules can be taken on the remaining 50% of the new equipment cost.

 - Increased expensing allowance for business assets, computer software, and qualified real property - Business owners may immediately deduct up to $500,000 of qualifying assets under Section 179, that otherwise require capitalization and become subject to depreciation.
-Under this provision, once total purchases exceeds $2,000,000, the expense amount $500,000 begins to phase-out.
+Under this provision, once total purchases exceed $2,000,000, the expense amount $500,000 begins to phase-out.
 The advantage of this provision is that it applies to used as well as new assets.

 - Accelerated depreciation of qualified leasehold improvement, restaurant, and retail improvement property – Businesses that invest in qualified leasehold improvement, restaurant, and retail improvement property may immediately deduct up to $250,000 under the provisions of Section 179.